 The course grade will be based on the following: Exams: 60 percent (30 percent each); Cases: 40 percent (13.3 percent each).
-I will consider superb or sub-par class participation when deciding grades.
+I will consider superb or sub-par class participation when deciding grades and will make adjustments for participation (up to 10 percent).
 Sub-par participation includes arriving late to or missing classes.
-I will record attendance in class.
-This may contribute up to 10 percent of the final grade.
 The dates and times for all assignments are final, and must be strictly adhered to.
 Failure to complete any exam or hand in any case on time will result in zero points for that exercise.